Compliance

 Human rights in the supply chain

 We conduct supplier audits on a periodic basis.
-We plan to strengthen these audits going forward by expanding the number of checks related to forced labor and illegal labor practices.
+We plan to strengthen these audits going forward by expanding the number of checks focused on human rights issues, such as forced labor and illegal labor practices.

 ■Number of cases of discrimination and responsive actions